 A few year ago, I read in one of the Fathers of the Orthodox Church that it would greatly benefit Christians to read books on warfare because it would teach us to engage the enemy in spiritual battle.
 Those who have experience in combat likely understand this better than myself.

 I just recently acquired a copy of the ancient Chinese classic The Art of War and have been impressed with it.
-Everything in it must be understood allegorically, which is a bit tough for me at times.
-But Lord willing, I will perhaps extract a few of the more easily grasped gems.
+Everything in it must be understood allegorically, which can be a bit challenging.
+But I will try to extract a few of the more easily grasped gems.

 THE FIVE CONSTANT FACTORS